fatima-zaidan/genai-rag-deploy/README.md

 ## Deployment
 EC2 + Docker
 SSH into your EC2 instance
-Pull your Docker image:
+docker compose up -d --build
-docker pull fatimazaidan26/genai-assistant:latest
+The app is deployed and running on EC2 http://51.45.2.42:7870/

 ## Folder Structure